linkeddatacenter/bigapi/README.md

 ## Key Features
 - **Documentation structure:** Provides everything you need to construct, communicate, and document your software architecture, making the process practical and less burdensome.
-- **Inspirations and Foundations:** Draws inspiration from the W3C architecture, ARC42 architectural template, and the C4 model, built upon practical experience from numerous systems across various domains.
+- **Inspirations and Foundations:** Draws inspiration from the W3C [WEB architecture](https://www.w3.org/TR/webarch/), [ARC42](https://arc42.org/) architectural template, and the [C4 model](https://c4model.com/), built upon practical experience from numerous systems across various domains.
 - **Technology Agnostic:** Supports arbitrary technologies and tools, ensuring versatility across different projects and platforms.
 - **Process-Agnostic:** Completely independent of specific processes, making it well-suited for lean and agile development approaches.
 - **Open Source:** Available with  open-source license and free to use in non-commercial situations.
 Refer to our license page for more details.